 Miniaturization

-Beyond consumer electronics and vehicles, IMUs are used in several industrial applications.
-These include:
+Beyond consumer electronics and vehicles, IMUs are working in some less obvious settings:

 Medical Applications